Go to Saved Items

 When I embarked on my own overhaul a few years ago, I took things nice and slowly, giving myself enough time to work out what I actually wear.
 First was an initial sort out during which I made ‘yes’, ‘no’ and ‘maybe’ piles.
 Give yourself a weekend, maybe two, for this.

-When you are done, put everything in the ‘yes’ and ‘maybe’ piles back where they came from, then give the ‘nos’ away to friends and family, or donate them to a charity shop.
-You can also sell them via a second-hand marketplace, such as Thrift+.
-Pick up a ThriftBag from your local The White Company store, or add it to your order online, then fill with your good-quality second-hand clothes and use the free returns service.
+When you are done, put everything in the ‘yes’ and ‘maybe’ piles back where they came from, then give the ‘nos’ away to friends and family, donate them to a charity shop, or sell them via a second-hand marketplace.

 The clever bit, I think, was what came next.
 For the next year, every time I took something off my rails I would turn the hanger the other way when I put it back.
 I recommend taking a full year to do this because then you factor in all the seasons.
 I was left with incontrovertible evidence as to what was, or wasn’t, serving me well.
 My hangers spoke the truth.
 Interestingly, I also found myself making more effort to put on pieces I loved yet wasn’t wearing that often, because I didn’t want to lose them.